Athena Tuition

 Scholarships can be means-tested Bursary Scholarships (up to a 100% discount) or ordinary Academic Scholarships (where the financial prize can be either be a fixed sum awarded to the student/family, or a fee discount.
 Often, exam performances are ranked and the top performer will get a more significant discount (King’ Scholar at Eton, Ainslie Scholar at Tonbridge.)
 Some schools differentiate their Academic Scholarships by referring to the top awards as ‘Scholarships’ and then having Academic Exhibitions below them.
 Sevenoaks School is an example of a school which does this.

-Those who fail to be awarded a scholarship upon entry may have opportunities to gain Honorary Academic Scholarships by achieving a certain score in their GCSEs.
-These financial awards tend to be less substantial.
+Those who are not awarded a scholarship on entry may still have the opportunity to gain an Honorary Academic Scholarship later, typically by achieving a strong score in their GCSEs.
+These awards tend to carry less financial weight but are a genuine recognition of sustained academic achievement.

 Preparation